 - Stable face recognition independent of lighting conditions.

 - Fast and precise face detection in stills and videos.

 - Fast and robust eye detection in stills and videos.

-- Automated gender recognition in stills and videos.
+- Automated gender recognition and expression recognition in stills and videos.

 - Support for every webcam on the market, including MJPEG-compatible IP cameras.

 - A wide range of functions for image manipulation and transformation.

 - Multi-threaded performance offers additional performance benefits on today’s multi-core CPU’s.

 Face Identification and Tracking in Live Video Streams